Dunhuang Yardang National Geopark, Ghost Town

 The yardang landforms in Dunhuang are the largest and most ornamental such geological features in the world.
 They are a valuable and non-renewable natural heritage.

-Yardang National Geological Park is known in the locality as 'Ghost City', because when the wind blows through, there are sounds similar to ‘ghosts screaming’.
+Yardang National Geopark is known in the locality as 'Ghost City', because when the wind blows through, there are sounds similar to ‘ghosts screaming’.
 There is an interesting legend.

 There was once a magnificent castle, where the people worked hard and lived a comfortable life.
 With the accumulation of wealth, however, evil gradually took over people's minds.
 They fought each other for money.